 This song was written for the Southampton Science and Engineering Festival and was due to be performed on March 10th 2018.
 Unfortunately, the Science and Engineering Day 2018 was cancelled, but we decided to finish writing the song and posting this page about her.
 She would never have wanted to shout about her work, but when I found out about her extraordinary achievements I felt that everyone else should.
 We don’t quite have a community choir – but if you sing-a-long perhaps you can imagine it.
 Here are the words of the chorus: (full text is on Soundcloud)

-Let’s strive to take care of our people and planet Because of Barbara Clayton
+Let’s strive to take care of our people and planet

 Barbara Clayton progressed from being Head Girl at Bromley County School for Girls, through undergraduate medical training at the University of Edinburgh to become a research assistant to the distinguished chemist, Professor Guy Marrian, at Edinburgh Royal Infirmary.

 Barbara became a consultant at St. Thomas’s Hospital.
 On her first visit to the consultant’s dining room, an all male environment at that time, someone said “I think you’re in the wrong place dear”.
 Suffice it to say that no-one ever said that to her again!

 - Barbara led the Government’s Nutrition Task Force for the Health of the Nation (1993-6).

 - President of the Royal College of Pathologists (1984-7); the National Society for Clean Air and Pollution (1995-97) and the British Dietetic Association (1989-2008)

 (left to right) The late Sir Donald Acheson, Sir Charles George, Dame Barbara Clayton, Sir Eric Thomas, Sheila Mooney the Faculty’s Senior Assistant Registrar, the late Colin Normand who was Dean from 1990-93 and the late Professor Jack Howell CBE.
 Image Courtesy of Sir Charles George.

-All babies born in the UK are now tested for phenylketonuria, a rare inborn error of metabolism that makes milk hard to digest and leads to brain damage.
+- All babies born in the UK are now tested for phenylketonuria, a rare inborn error of metabolism that makes milk hard to digest and leads to brain damage.
 It was Barbara who not only developed this technique, but also:

 - negotiated with the Department of Health to introduce testing throughout the UK

 - set up the laboratory service

-arranged relevant training for midwives
+- arranged relevant training for midwives

 - ensured that babies diagnosed with these disorders had the best nutrition possible by working with hospital dieticians and baby milk manufacturers.